beego/beedoc/en-US/mvc/controller/router.md

 	beego.AutoRouter(&controllers.ObjectController{})

-Then Beego will retrive all the methods in that controller by reflection and you can call the related methods by this:
+Then Beego will retrieve all the methods in that controller by reflection and you can call the related methods by this:

 	/object/login   will call Login method in ObjectController /object/logout  will call Logout method in ObjectController